Vyral/eric-mortimer-recruiting/_posts/2019-12-26-dealing-with-lowball-offers.md

 ---
 layout: post
-title: Dealing With Lowball Offers
+title: What Does It Take to Sell Over the Holidays?
 date: 2019-12-26 00:00:00
 tags:
   - Transaction Management
 excerpt: >-
-  How should you respond to receiving a lowball offer?
-Here are a few tricks and tips for navigating this sometimes awkward situation.
+  I have five tips for those looking to sell this holiday season.
 enclosure: >-
   https://vyralmarketing.s3.amazonaws.com/Eric+Mortimer/Videos/Recruiting/Dealing+With+Lowball+Offers.mp4
 pullquote: >-